 In the United States, there are over half a million people experiencing homelessness.
 These individuals live in a temporary shelter or transitional housing or sleep in a place not meant for habitation (like an abandoned building).
 The top four causes of homelessness, in order, are lack of affordable housing, unemployment, poverty, and low wages.

-Overall, 66.7 percent of the total homeless population of the United States is single individuals, with the remaining 33.3 percent being families.
+Overall, 66.7% of the total homeless population of the United States is single individuals, with the remaining 33.3% being families.
 In recent years, homelessness increased nationally by almost one percent.
-This number is comprised of unaccompanied children and young adults, single adults experiencing chronic homelessness, and people experiencing unsheltered homelessness.
+This number comprises unaccompanied children and young adults, single adults experiencing chronic homelessness, and people experiencing unsheltered homelessness.
 Some populations have seen a decrease in homelessness.
 Dramatic reductions are amongst families and the veteran community.

 The state with the second-highest homeless population is New York.
 With 15.76% of the nation’s homelessness, New York has 91,271 homeless people.
 The majority of these people are located in New York City.
 In recent years, homelessness in this city reached the highest levels since the Great Depression in the 1930s, reaching its highest point under Mayor Bill de Blasio.
-This year, however, saw the second year in the decline of the homeless or unsheltered population, attributed to the creation of safe havens, or specialized shelters, that have a streamlined process of getting people into permanent housing.
+However, this year saw the second year in the decline of the homeless or unsheltered population, attributed to the creation of safe havens, or specialized shelters, that have a streamlined process of getting people into permanent housing.
 As of November 2022, there were 67,150 homeless people in NYC.

-The state with the lowest percentage of homeless population is experiencing an increase as well.
+The state with the lowest percentage of the homeless population is experiencing an increase as well.
 Due to an oil and gas boom, North Dakota now has the fastest-growing economy.
 With this comes a rush of people coming to the state for work, but surging housing prices has made it difficult to find a home.
 For a state-by-state look at homeless statistics, take a look at the table below.
 Data from this table was retrieved from the United States Interagency Council on Homelessness.